 What's the fun about having a smart home if you can't help make your outdoor accessories smart, too?
 POWRUI takes care of that with its Outdoor Smart Surge Protector, which offers IP44 water resistance, and is made with ABS fireproof material and a splash-proof design to withstand the elements.
 Instead of being limited by the power cables to the surge protector, the POWRUI's four outlets are separated, allowing more mobility.

 With the LINGANZH Surge Protector, you'll get Amazon Alexa and Google Assistant support, and you can set schedules and timers with the necessary app.
 You can also use the app to set up "Device Sharing," giving access to anyone in your home to use and control the different outlets.

 For a reasonable price, the TP-LINK WiFi Smart Power Strip is a top choice when it comes to the best smart surge protectors.
-It has Wi-Fi allowing you to connect to it via the Kasa Smart app.
+It has Wi-Fi connectivity, allowing you to connect to it via the Kasa Smart app.
 With the app, you can schedule times to switch outlets off or on.
 You get six outlets and three USB ports, which is a healthy amount of sockets to plug your devices into.
-It's perfect for the living room or office.
-There's voice control with it being compatible with Amazon Echo and Google Home.
+It's perfect for the living room or office, and there's voice control using Amazon Echo and Google Home.

 If you are willing to spend the money to connect many devices for your home theater or office, it doesn't get much more stylish than the Austere V Series Power.
 Yes, it's much more expensive than the others on this list.
 Still, you also get premium protection with tons of outlets and spacing between each AC port, so you don't have to worry about skipping one in between when plugging in devices with larger adapters.

 Given how expensive tech devices are today, you want to invest in the best possible products to protect them.
 Any of the smart surge protectors on this list will do the job, and also protect your smart haven.